dreamscale-io/talk/README.md

 `heroku local web`

+Once running you may view the servers status by going to

+`http|s://admin:p@ssw0rd123@<your_host>/status`

 ## Specificiation:
 - Store socket and session for torchie clients
+- caches connection id to socket id map
 - use -> https://github.com/wcamarao/session.socket.io
 - Create socket layer for talkServer commands and messaging
 - Create API for broadcast notification to all clients